2023–24 Boston College Eagles women's basketball team

 The 2023–24 Boston College Eagles women's basketball team represented Boston College during the 2023–24 NCAA Division I women's basketball season.
-The Eagles were led by sixth year head coach Joanna Bernabei-McNamee.
+The Eagles were led by sixth-year head coach Joanna Bernabei-McNamee.
 They played their home games at the Conte Forum and were members of the Atlantic Coast Conference.

 The Eagles started off the season alternating wins and losses before losing three straight games in early season tournaments.
 They finished their non-conference schedule with five straight wins to finish 8–5.
 They started their ACC regular season schedule 3–3.
 However, they then lost their next ten games before winning their last two conference games.
-The Eagles finished the season 14–19 overall and 5–13 in ACC play to finish in a tie for twevlth place.
-As the thirteenth seed in the ACC tournament, they defeated twevlth seed Clemson in the First Round before losing to fifth seed Louisville in the Second Round.
+The Eagles finished the season 14–19 overall and 5–13 in ACC play to finish in a tie for twelfth place.
+As the thirteenth seed in the ACC tournament, they defeated twelfth seed Clemson in the first round before losing to fifth seed Louisville in the second round.
 They were not invited to the NCAA tournament or the WBIT.

 Previous season

 The Eagles finished the season 16–17 overall and 5–13 in ACC play to finish in a tie for eleventh place.
-As the eleventh seed in the ACC tournament the defeated Georgia Tech in the First round before losing to Miami in the Second round.
+As the eleventh seed in the ACC tournament, they defeated Georgia Tech in the first round before losing to Miami in the second round.
 They were not invited to the NCAA tournament or WNIT.